oeick/advent-of-code/README.md

 The trick is to sort the input and put a conditional break in the inner loop of the brute force code.
 With sorted input, it took just a few seconds to solve part 2.
 Unfortunately there is no sorting function in AmigaBASIC, so I had to write it myself.
 First I tried [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort), because it is easy to implement.
 It sorted the 200 input numbers in 46s.
 Then I tried [quicksort](https://en.wikipedia.org/wiki/Quicksort) and finally it sorted the same list in 7s.
 I experienced a lot of difficulties to implement und debug quicksort in AmigaBASIC and I was happy when it finally worked correctly.

 And yes, it's the iterative version of quicksort, because sub routines in AmigaBASIC don't allow recursion.

+### Advent Of Code 2020 Day 02 with AmigaBASIC

+Duration for validating (both parts simultanous) took around 2 minutes.

+Difficulties:
+ - there is not regex parser in AmigaBASIC
+ - there is no function to parse a string into an integer
+ - there is no function to count specific characters in a string